tim-taylor/evobee/docs/evobee-odd.md

 ### Flower dynamics

 At the start of a foraging phase, each flower begins with a fixed amount of anther pollen available for collection.
 Each flower also begins with a stigma free from pollen, but as the foraging phase progresses visiting pollinators may deposit pollen on its stigma.
 Pollinators may be allowed to deposit pollen from a different species onto the stigma (potentially pollen-clogging the flower) depending upon the configuration of the experiment.
-Configuration options are detailed in Table 2.
 A parameter specifies the capacity for pollen grains on a stigma.
 At the end of a foraging phase, every conspecific grain of pollen on the stigma forms a viable seed that enters the gene pool for the next generation of plants as described above (Overview of dynamics section).
 This is a simple proxy for the complexities of pollination in which several pollen grains may be required to fertilise an ovule [REF], but for the purposes of assessing the relative success of two competing species it is sufficient since  the two flowering plant  species we simulate are  treated consistently.

 ### Pollinator action on flowers